DreymaR/BigBagKbdTrixPKL/Layouts/Gallium/README.md

 Gallium variants
 ----------------
-- As seen above, Gallium has Colstag and Rowstag standard variants.
+- As seen above, Gallium has Colstag (v1) and Rowstag (v2) standard variants.
 These differ only in `F Y P` on the right index finger.
+- Despite their naming and EPKL providing v1 for Ortho and v2 for ISO/ANSI out-of-the-box, both could be used on either geometry.
 <br>

 - Another question is whether the lower left should be Q-X or X-Q.